TAbdiukov/httping-proxy/README.md

 ## Changes compared to upstream

+1. **Proxy (proxification) support** - see [#3](https://github.com/TAbdiukov/httping-proxy/pull/3)
+    * Adds support for proxies (Google Go does not support it out-of-the-box, so I utilized) [rapid7/go-get-proxied](https://github.com/rapid7/go-get-proxied)
+        * [https://github.com/rapid7/go-get-proxied](https://github.com/rapid7/go-get-proxied) was therefore added to dependencies.
+    * Add new flag - `noProxy` - to ignore proxies and connect directly

-1. Continuous (htt)ping support (infinite pings) - see #1
+2. Continuous (htt)ping support (infinite pings) - see [#1](https://github.com/TAbdiukov/httping-proxy/pull/1)
     * In some cases, application needs to run infinitely.
 You can read more about Continuous Ping [here](https://www.ionos.com/digitalguide/server/tools/continuous-ping/) .

-2. Change - Don't sleep after the last needed ping - see #2
+3. Change - Don't sleep after the last needed ping - see [#2](https://github.com/TAbdiukov/httping-proxy/pull/2)
     * The change in this Push Request removes unnecessary **sleep 1s** , making user wait less.
 This is the same behavior as in standard ping.

-3. **Proxy (proxification) support** - see #3
-    * Adds support for proxies (Google Go does not support it out-of-the-box, so I utilized) [rapid7/go-get-proxied](https://github.com/rapid7/go-get-proxied)
-        * [https://github.com/rapid7/go-get-proxied](https://github.com/rapid7/go-get-proxied) was therefore added to dependencies.
-    * Add new flag - `noProxy` - to ignore proxies and connect directly

-4. Implement timeout flag - see #4
+4. Implement timeout flag - see [#4](https://github.com/TAbdiukov/httping-proxy/pull/4)

 Additionally, I added a much better `.gitignore`, updated flags in readme, and added an (IRL) example in Readme that made all these changes possible and neccessary.